 This research was presented by the team in June 2016, at the annual Research Society on Alcoholism (RSOA) held in New Orleans.
 "Presenting at the RSOA was an amazing experience, but for me served a unique purpose in solidifying what I hoped to pursue after my time in Eau Claire.
 The lab was my favorite thing to be a part of — I was learning so much and truly enjoying the competitive, fast paced environment that Dr. Matthews had created," said Watson.

 As a recent national award for undergraduate research can attest, collaborative student-faculty research is a cornerstone of the Blugold undergraduate educational experience.
 Close to half of all students take part in some form of in-depth scholarly research before graduating, which includes such things as funded projects, research-based coursework, or presentation of findings at professional conferences or at CERCA, UW-Eau Claire’s annual Celebration of Excellence in Research and Creative Activity.

-Department chair and research mentor on this project, Dough Matthews points out, "In the psychology department, we believe that the best way to learn a discipline is to actually DO the discipline.
-UW-Eau Claire is steeped in a tradition of facilitating student opportunities to BE and DO in the field of psychology."
+Department chair and research mentor on this project, Doug Matthews points out, "In the psychology department, we believe that the best way to learn a discipline is to actually do the discipline.
+UW-Eau Claire is steeped in a tradition of facilitating student opportunities to be and do in the field of psychology."